 Q Why do you charge a service fee?

 A Travel agents used to be paid commission by the airlines, but those days have long gone, so we are obliged to charge a service fee instead.
 This covers our overheads.
-We show the airline fare separate from the service fee, so the fee is fully transparent.
+We show the airline fare separate from the service fee throughout the booking process, so the fee is fully transparent.

 Q What overheads does the fee cover?

-A The service fee covers our overheads, including paying our staff, the cost of building and maintaining our price comparison website, card acceptance and bank charges, regulatory costs, and providing expert personal help with all aspects of managing your booking.
+A Among other things, the service fee covers paying our staff, card acceptance and bank charges, the cost of building and maintaining our price comparison website, regulatory costs, and the cost of providing expert personal help with all aspects of managing your booking.

 Q When did I agree to this?